glondu/belenios/doc/tool.md

 If you have a list of identities in a file `F` with `N` lines, one identity per line, run:

-    belenios-tool setup credgen --uuid XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX --file F
+    belenios-tool setup credgen --uuid XXXXXXXXXXXXXX --file F

-where `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` is the UUID of the election given by the administrator.
+where `XXXXXXXXXXXXXX` is the UUID of the election given by the administrator.
 It will generate three files with `N` lines: